 Trucking Industry Laws That May Impact Your Claim

-Commercial trucks are regulated at the federal level by the Federal Motor Carrier Safety Administration (FMCSA) and at the state level by the Michigan Department of Transportation (MDOT).
+Federal and state agencies regulate commercial trucks—at the federal level by the Federal Motor Carrier Safety Administration (FMCSA) and at the state level by the Michigan Department of Transportation (MDOT).

-For instance, under FMCSA rules, drivers who are carrying property cannot drive more than 11 hours after being off duty for 10 straight hours.
+For instance, under FMCSA rules, truck drivers who are carrying property cannot drive more than 11 hours after being off duty for 10 straight hours.
 The Federal Highway Administration has a webpage explaining how to calculate the maximum allowable weight a commercial truck can carry on the Interstate Highway System.

 Common Causes for Truck Accidents